kevinreynold/ProjectSOA/slate/source/index.html.md

 ## Get Unread Comments

-This endpoint get all comments on all videos on one user that haven't be read by the user.
+This endpoint get all comments on all videos on one user that haven't be read by the user and update all of that comments status to read.

 ### HTTP Request